 Bob Avery has been on and off the Gaslight Playhouse Inc. board since 1984.
 In 2006, he retired from teaching secondary English for 39 years.
 33 of those years were at East Noble High School.
 He first became involved with high school theatre as a second-year teacher in Ohio back in 1968 where he directed their fall play.
 In 1973, he and his wife, Sue, were hired by East Noble and moved to Kendallville.
 He is probably best known for directing East Noble’s “Evening of Theatre” for 43 years until his retirement from directing high school theatre in 2016.
 He has been involved with Gaslight Playhouse from its beginnings in 1975, both as an actor and as a director.
 His recent Gaslight directing credits include, Steel Magnolias and Wait Until Dark.
 As an actor, he appeared as Norman Thayer in On the Golden Pond, A Funny Thing Happened, Arsenic and Old Lace, Dial M for Murder, and most recently charmed local audiences as Bobby in Run for Your Wife.
 Theatre seems to be the one thing in his life from which he is unable to retire from.

 Jenna Boese has been involved in theatre since age 3.
-She has done productions through her church (First Church of God), East Noble Middle and High School, and Gaslight Playhouse, Inc. Some of her roles include Lucy in A Charlie Brown Christmas, Perdita in 101 Dalmatians, Snow White in Snow White and the Seven Dwarves, Kitty in The Drowsy Chaperone, Betty Meeks in The Foreigner, Duchess in The AristoCats, Tansy McGinnis in The Nerd, Annelle Dupuy-Desoto in Steel Magnolias, Emma Cristano in Over the River and Through the Woods, Mary Smith in Run for Your Wife, and Aurora in The Spell of Sleeping Beauty.
+She has done productions through her church (First Church of God), East Noble Middle and High School, and Gaslight Playhouse, Inc. Some of her roles include Lucy in A Charlie Brown Christmas, Perdita in 101 Dalmatians, Snow White in Snow White and the Seven Dwarves, Kitty in The Drowsy Chaperone, Betty Meeks in The Foreigner, Duchess in The AristoCats, Tansy McGinnis in The Nerd, Annelle Dupuy-Desoto in Steel Magnolias, Emma Cristano in Over the River and Through the Woods, Mary Smith in Run for Your Wife & Caught in the Net, and Aurora in The Spell of Sleeping Beauty.
 She currently attends Purdue University Fort Wayne and studies Communication Sciences and Disorders.
-She works at the local Strand Theatre.

 Michael Johnston has been involved with many aspects of tech theatre since 2010.
 Michael began as a Crewman/Light and Sound Tech for East Noble Middle School, where he crewed, lit, and ran sound for a variety of shows.
 He then went on to crew shows at East Noble High School, later becoming the Head Light Tech.
 Michael has worked on shows at East Noble such as: Disney's Little Mermaid, Snow White and the Seven Dwarves, Mary Poppins, The Aristocats, and many more.
 Michael is an Honorable Kentucky Colonel (the highest honor the Governor of Kentucky can bestow).
 He is an East Noble Alumni and currently holds an Associates Degree in Mortuary Science form The Mid-America College of Funeral Service.
 Michael works full-time for Young Family Funeral Homes in Kendallville, Wolcottville and Hudson.
 Michael also works part-time as the Technical Director of Theatre for East Noble High School.